 - Eligible - Amongst the targeted contacts, those who are eligible to receive messages for this specific communication channel.
 When you click on Eligible, if your project contains a consent centre, you can either choose All eligible to see all eligible contacts, or By opt-ins to see all eligible contacts by explicit opt-ins.

-- Ineligible - Amongst the targeted contacts, those who are not eligible to receive messages for this specific communication channel, because they are inactive, have unsubscribed or are on quarantine or black listed.
+- Ineligible - Amongst the targeted contacts, those who are not eligible to receive messages for this specific communication channel, because they are inactive, or are on quarantine or black listed.

 - Non targeted - Total number of contacts that do not match the specified criteria, all communication channels combined.